statechannels/statechannels/packages/docs-website/docs/docs/server-app-devs/quick-start-dapp.md

 By depending on our node.js state channels wallet library, you will be able to rapidly develop a statechannels-powered server application that does not need to manage keys, interface with an ethereum provider or understand nitro-protocol at all.
 Instead, it only needs to target the @statechannels/server-wallet [API](/typescript-api/server-wallet).

 :::note
 This section is for developers building server-based Dapps that require a server-based state channels wallet.
+The instructions are incomplete and should not serve as a reference for deploying your application to production.
+If you want to do that, please get in touch with our team.
 Browser-based applications should use a state channel browser wallet (coming soon).
 :::